Tellusant/docs/articles-posts/income-distribution-research-proposal.md

 ### Hypotheses

-**Hypothesis₁** Using income distribution instead of average income per capita increases explainability of demand for consumer goods.
+**Hypothesis₁** Using income distribution *instead of* average income increases explainability of demand for consumer goods.

-**Hypothesis₂** Using income distribution together with average income per capita increases explainability of demand for consumer goods further.
+**Hypothesis₂** Using income distribution *together* with average income increases explainability of demand for consumer goods further.

 **Hypothesis₃** Nonlinear models perform best.